 And they are back to square 1.

 It is not necessary to throw away furniture normally.
-Although bed bugs will normally live in and around the bed area, in bad infestations they will be found behind pictures, trunking, wallpaper.
+Although bed bugs will normally live in and around the bed area, in bad infestations they will be found behind pictures, trunking, and wallpaper.
 I have seen them behind wall cladding which all had to be taken down.
 The video shows bed bugs hidden behind a coat rack.

 This particular hotel could have thrown away all of the furniture in the room and replaced it with new and it would not have made a difference.